Jasmine-node is a node.js module that makes Jasmine framework available in node.js.

 The example project can be downloaded here.

-and the following result should show.
+Run the command jasmine-node spec and the following result should show.

 Finished in 0.008 seconds